-Scientists believe our first ancestors appeared between five and seven million ago, which was when ape like creatures first started to primarily walk on two legs.
-There were a few species, Homoerectus (Upright Man) in Africa and Homo neanderthalenis (Neanderthal) in Europe for example, and our lineage (Homosapien – Wise man), first appeared in Africa around 200,00 year ago and we started migrating at least 100,000 years ago, one advantage of having an ability to walk great distances on just two legs and a desire to explore, something that hasn’t changed to this day.
-We may not have looked too different to the other species but the Homosapien was very intelligent in comparison.
+Scientists believe our first ancestors appeared between five and seven million ago, which was when ape-like creatures first started to primarily walk on two legs.
+There were a few species, Homoerectus (Upright Man) in Africa and Homo neanderthalenis (Neanderthal) in Europe for example.
+Around 200,00 years ago, our lineage, Homo sapien – Wise man, first appeared in Africa and we started migrating at least 100,000 years ago, one advantage of having an ability to walk great distances on just two legs and a desire to explore, something that hasn’t changed to this day.
+We may not have looked too different from the other species but the H. sapien was very intelligent in comparison.

 By the time all this happened, we were now in the Quaternary Period, which started 2.5 million years ago and is where we are today.
 We’ve survived ice ages and the evolution of our kind, we created the principle of civilisation and we’ve taken over the planet, perhaps not in the best way.